algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 ## A Simple Example

-If we need to count more than 256 events with 8 bits, there is one somewhat simple strategy: just count every other item.
+If we need to count more than 256 items with 8 bits, there is one somewhat simple strategy: just count every other item.
-This means that we will increment our counter with 2, 4, 6, 8... events, effectively doubling the number of events we can count to 512!
+This means that we will increment our counter with 2, 4, 6, 8... items, effectively doubling the number of items we can count to 512!
-Similarly, if we need to count above 512, we can increment our counter every 3 or 4 events; however, the obvious drawback to this method is that if we only count every other event, there is no way to represent odd numbers.
+Similarly, if we need to count above 512, we can increment our counter every 3 or 4 items; however, the obvious drawback to this method is that if we only count every other item, there is no way to represent odd numbers.
-Similarly, if we count every 3rd or 4th event, you would miss out on any numbers that are not multiples of your increment number.
+Similarly, if we count every 3rd or 4th item, you would miss out on any numbers that are not multiples of your increment number.

+The most important thing to take away from this line of reasoning is that counting can be done somewhat approximately by splitting the act into two distinct actions: incrementing the counter and storing the count, itself.
+The act of incrementing a count requires some form of trigger.
+For example, every time a sheep walks by, you lift a finger.
+As mentioned, you could also lift a finger every time 2 or 3 sheep go by to count higher on your hand.
+The act of storing the count requires some form of memory, whether that be your hand or a bitstring.

 As a hypothetical example, imagine counting 1,000,000 sheep, if we wanted to save all of them on 8 bits (maximum size of 256), we could increment our counter every ~4000 sheep.
 By counting in this way, we would first need to count 4000 sheep before incrementing the main counter by 1.
-After all the sheep have gone by, we would have counted up to 250 on our counter, and also counted up to 4000 on a separate counter 250 times.
+After all the sheep have gone by, we would have counted up to 250 on our counter, and also counted up to $$4000-1=3999$$ on a separate counter 250 times.
 This has a few important consequences:
 1. If the final number of sheep is not a multiple of 4000, then we will have an error associated with the total count of up to 4000 (0.4%).
 2. There is no way to determine the final number of sheep if it is not a multiple of 4000.